berndkitt/learning_udacity_self_driving_car_engineer_nanodegree_project_sensor_fusion/writeup.md

     - Computing the intensity layer
     - Computing the height layer
 3) Object detection in the bird's eye view
-    - Evaluating FPN ResNet for object detection
+    - Evaluating "FPN ResNet" for object detection
     - Extracting the bounding boxes from the model output
 4) Performance evaluation of the detection algorithm
     - Computing the intersection-over-union between labels and detections